rouquetr/The_Guildmaster_backend/README.md

 `/player/:playerId` to get only the mains informations of the player `{ name: String, googleId: String, reputation: Number, money: Number }`

-`/player/:playerId/complete` to get the complete object of the player
+`/player/:playerId/complete` to get the complete object of the player if the request is done without the header `Content-type: application/json`, returns an html page with the player informations

 ### Characters